Nash equilibrium

-In game theory, the Nash equilibrium, named after the mathematician John Nash, is the most common way to define the solution of a non-cooperative game involving two or more players.
-In a Nash equilibrium, each player is assumed to know the equilibrium strategies of the other players, and no one has anything to gain by changing only one's own strategy.
-The principle of Nash equilibrium dates back to the time of Cournot, who in 1838 applied it to competing firms choosing outputs.
+In game theory, a Nash equilibrium is a situation where no player could gain more by changing their own strategy (holding all other players' strategies fixed) in a game.
+Nash equilibrium is the most commonly used solution concept for non-cooperative games.

 If each player has chosen a strategy – an action plan based on what has happened so far in the game – and no one can increase one's own expected payoff by changing one's strategy while the other players keep theirs unchanged, then the current set of strategy choices constitutes a Nash equilibrium.

 If two players Alice and Bob choose strategies A and B, (A, B) is a Nash equilibrium if Alice has no other strategy available that does better than A at maximizing her payoff in response to Bob choosing B, and Bob has no other strategy available that does better than B at maximizing his payoff in response to Alice choosing A. In a game in which Carol and Dan are also players, (A, B, C, D) is a Nash equilibrium if A is Alice's best response to (B, C, D), B is Bob's best response to (A, C, D), and so forth.

-Nash showed that there is a Nash equilibrium for every finite game: see further the article on strategy.
+The idea of Nash equilibrium dates back to the time of Cournot, who in 1838 applied it to his model of competition in an oligopoly.
+John Nash showed that there is a Nash equilibrium, possibly in mixed strategies, for every finite game.

 Applications

 Game theorists use Nash equilibrium to analyze the outcome of the strategic interaction of several decision makers.
 In a strategic interaction, the outcome for each decision-maker depends on the decisions of the others as well as their own.
 The simple insight underlying Nash's idea is that one cannot predict the choices of multiple decision makers if one analyzes those decisions in isolation.
 Instead, one must ask what each player would do taking into account what the player expects the others to do.
-Nash equilibrium requires that one's choices be consistent: no players wish to undo their decision given what the others are deciding.
+Nash equilibrium is achieved when no player can improve their outcome by changing their decision, assuming the other players' choices remain unchanged.